iisys-sns/FlippyRAM/README.md

 # Steps to Use FlippyRAM
 ## 1. Download the ISO Image
 - The FlippyRAM project provides an ISO image, HammerISO, for automated Rowhammer testing.
-- Download the latest version of the ISO from flippyr.am.
+- Download the latest version of the ISO from [flippyr.am](https://flippyr.am).

 HammerISO is an ISO image that can be used for automated Rowhammer testing of different systems.
 In the end of the experiment, a brief overview of the number of bit flips found by different tools is shown.

-In addition to the live system, the ISO image contains a second partition that is automatically resized to the maximum size at the first boot of the image.
-Following boots will not resize the partition.
-The logs written by the different tools are compressed and stored in that partition so they can be analyzed afterwards.

-Additionally, the test setup asks the user to upload the results to a server.
-It basically takes the compressed results and use `curl` to upload them to the server currently running at [flippyr.am](https://flippyr.am).

 ## 2. Build the ISO Image (Optional)
 If you'd like to build the ISO image yourself: